VisionLearningGroup/visda-2019-public/semisupervised/README.md

 ### Evaluation Server and Leaderboards

 We are using CodaLab to evaluate results and host the leaderboards for this challenge.
-You can find the image classification competition [here](https://competitions.codalab.org/competitions/23369).
+You can find the image classification competition [here](https://competitions.codalab.org/competitions/20257).
 There are two competition leaderboards: the main leaderboard shows results of adapted models and will be used to determine the final team ranks.
 The expanded leaderboard additionally shows the team's source-only models, i.e. those trained only on the source domain without any adaptation.
 These results are useful for estimating how much the method improves upon its source-only model, but will not be used to determine team ranks.

 ### Submitting to the Evaluation Server

 Once the servers become available, you will be able to submit your results:
-- Generate "source_results.txt" and "adaptation_result.txt".
+- Generate "result.txt".
 - Place these files into a zip file named [team_name]_submission
 - Submit to the CodaLab evaluation server following the instructions below